 Check out this video for how to put it together and to see it in action:

 - Kewlus PRO Spring (KSR12PRO) (US $49.95) - I designed and produced this spring specifically for the purpose, taking out all the guesswork.
 The PRO version is a heavier gage spring designed to be able to be used with a heavier bag if need be.

-- Base pipe (mast) - couple of options - Option 1: You can either simply use a single galvanised 3/4 inch pipe roughly half your height in length.
+- Base pipe (mast) - couple of options - Option 1: You can either simply use a single galvanised 3/4 inch pipe roughly 42% of your height in length (if you're 6 foot tall, then your pipe should come up roughly 2'6" from the ground level).
+It will come up to about the middle of your thigh muscle.
 The outer diameter of the pipe is 1.05 inches or 26.7mm and fits perfectly into the Kewlus Spring.
-Option 2: If you want a more sturdy platform, use a 2 foot section of 1 inch pipe at the base and a small section of 3/4 inch pipe to match your height.
-Going from 1 inch pipe to the 3/4 inch pipe you'll need a reducer.
+Option 2 - more sturdy: If you want a more sturdy platform, use a 2 foot section of 1 inch pipe at the base and a small section of 3/4 inch pipe to match your height.
+Going from 1 inch pipe to the 3/4 inch pipe you'll need a reducing coupling.
 If you want to make a height-adjustable mast, check out this video: https://youtu.be/odDCHwhqIec.

-- Galvanised flange to fit the mast pipe, a set of nuts and bolts to fit the flange and an MDF board for your base - roughly 2 to 3 feel wide by 2 to 3 feet long and 3/4 inch thick.
+- Galvanised flange to fit the mast pipe, a set of nuts and bolts to fit the flange and an MDF board for your base - roughly 2 to 3 feel wide by 2 to 3 feet long and 3/4 inch thick - the wider, the better.
 I used four 40mm (1.5") long M8 (5/16 inch) bolts and nuts to bolt on the flange.
 See video for preview.
 For the most stable solution you could bolt the galvanised flange to a concrete slab or concrete floor like in your garage.

 - Roll of wide duct tape.